Ryan Kellogg: Wild Health Genomes

 On March 30, 2022, Kellogg signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+In 20 appearances (16 starts) for the Genomes, he compiled an 8–5 record and 5.99 ERA with 83 strikeouts across 91 2/3 innings pitched.
+Kellogg became a free agent after the season.

 International career

 Kellogg was selected as a member of the Canada national baseball team at the 2011 Pan American Games, 2012 18U Baseball World Championship, 2017 World Baseball Classic, 2019 Pan American Games Qualifier, and 2019 Pan American Games.